Danielle9897/grafana-csv-datasource/docs/getting-started-datasource-plugin.md

 }
 ```

+As you may have noticed in our  `module.ts`, we need to provide our data source implementation, as well as definitions for _queries_ and _options_.
+We'll update these along the way, but for now, let's settle with just the definitions.

 By now, you should be able to run `grafana-toolkit plugin:build` successfully.
 After doing this, you will have a directory called `dist` that contains the production assets for your plugin.
 The toolkit also generated a `.prettierrc.js` and a `tsconfig.json` that will help you follow the conventions used for Grafana.

 ## Trying out our new plugin